ucc23/ucc/_clusters/collinder232.md

 UTI_C_N_COL: "#e3f3cd"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#d4edca"
-UTI_C_lit_COL: "#fdd7c3"
+UTI_C_lit_COL: "#e0a6b3"
 UTI_C_dup_COL: "#e0a6b3"
 UTI_C_N: 0.68
 UTI_C_dens: 1.0
 UTI_C_C3: 0.75
-UTI_C_lit: 0.25
+UTI_C_lit: 0.0
 UTI_C_dup: 0.0
 UTI_summary: |
     <b>Collinder 232</b> is a moderately populated, very dense object of high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is poorly studied in the literature, with no articles listed in the last 8 years.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
+It is rarely studied in the literature, with no articles listed in the last 8 years.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 2.4